tatoslover/Yoga/FILE_STRUCTURE_CHANGES.md

 ## Cleanup Process

-A cleanup script has been created to remove the original files after confirming the new structure works correctly:
+A cleanup script has been created to remove the original files after confirming the new structure works correctly.
+The script must be run using npm commands, not directly:

 ```bash
 # Dry run (shows what would be deleted without actually deleting)